 Comparing Both Platforms – Bluehost Vs HostGator

-There’s no doubt that Bluehost and HostGator are two of the leading web hosts that offer exceptional service.
-But you can always look for other alternatives—one that has all the features you need and meets your budget.
+There’s no doubt that Bluehost and HostGator are two of the leading web hosting service provider that offers exceptional service.
+However, you can also look for other alternatives that match all the features you need.

 You should consider Bluehost if you want an affordable hosting plan that offers excellent WordPress-specific support, along with some fantastic freebies.
 HostGator will make a better choice if you want higher uptime and an intuitive cPanel control panel.